SICTCCS/ShowCase/README.md

 - Make sure you only include content in the snip DO NOT include the url bar, scroll bar, or the taskbar
 - Here is a short video that shows you what I mean
 ![](Markdown/howToSlide.gif)
-- I recommend saving the slides named (slide1.png/slide2.png)
-- It is simple and easy to navigate
+- I recommend saving the slides named (slide1.png/slide2.png) so it is simple and easy to navigate
 - We also don't have to worry about naming them the same as another file because they are in their own personal folder
 - Once you have all your snips for your slides we need to implement them into the code
 - Navigate back to where the slides are in the code and change the image path to where we just made our new folder and put our snips